Todd Tiahrt: Tiahrt-Bilbray Bill Fairness for American Students Act

 A bill was introduced by Tiahrt and Congressman Brian Bilbray (R-CA) called the Fairness for American Students Act that would close a loophole in current law that several states have used to provide lower-cost college tuition to illegal immigrants compared to tuition rates U.S. citizens from neighboring states have to pay.
-Kansas and Nebraska are two of the states that currently offer in-state tuition to illegal immigrants.

 Former Tiahrt congressional staff

 Matt Schlapp is chairman of the American Conservative Union and a Fox News political commentator.
 Schlapp began his political career as a campaign volunteer for Tiahrt in 1994 and following Tiahrt's election in November 1994, Schlapp moved to Washington, D.C. to serve as Tiahrt's communications director and eventually chief of staff for five years.
 He later served as White House Political Director for President George W. Bush.

 Matthew Stroia serves as chief of staff to U.S. Representative Mike Kelly (R-PA).
 He served as a legislative counsel for Tiahrt from 2008 to 2011.

 Joel Katz currently serves as district director for U.S. Representative Andrew Clyde (R-GA).
 He served as legislative correspondent for Tiahrt from 2009 to 2011, and then went on to serve as legislative assistant for U.S. House of Representatives Majority Leader Eric Cantor, and chief of staff to U.S. Representative Doug Collins (R-GA).

 Jeff Kahrs began as an intern for Tiahrt in the Kansas State Senate from 1993 to 1994 and later served as Tiahrt's legislative director and chief of staff from 1995 to 2010.
 Kahrs currently serves as senior advisor to U.S. Representative Jake LaTurner (R-KS).

 Josh Bell served as a legislative correspondent and aide for Tiahrt from 2002 to 2011.
 He currently serve as chief of staff to U.S. Representative Ron Estes (R-KS).

 Robert Noland was the only employee of Tiahrt's congressional campaign in 1994 and worked for Tiahrt throughout his tenure in the U.S. House, mostly as his district director in Wichita.
 Noland later served as executive director of the Kansas Family Policy Council.